Aonghas Caimbeul: War poet and POW

 Caimbeul remained a member of the Territorial Army and, upon the outbreak of World War II in September 1939, he rejoined the Seaforth Highlanders and saw combat against the invading Wehrmacht during the Fall of France.
 After Major-General Victor Fortune surrendered the 51st (Highland) Division to Major-General Erwin Rommel at Saint-Valery-en-Caux on 12 June 1940, Caimbeul spent the rest of the war as a POW held at Stalag XX-A, near Thorn, in Occupied Poland.
 In accordance with the Third Geneva Convention, POWs like Caimbeul, who were below the rank of Sergeant, were required to work.
 For this reason, Caimbeul spent his captivity attached to Arbeitskommando ("labour units") and doing unpaid agricultural labour.

 In his award-winning memoir Suathadh ri Iomadh Rubha, Caimbeul recalled the origins of his poem, Deargadan Phòland ("The Fleas of Poland"), "We called them the Freiceadan Dubh ('Black Watch'), and any man they didn't reduce to cursing and swearing deserved a place in the courts of the saints.
 I made a satirical poem about them at the time, but that didn't take the strength out of their frames or the sharpness out of their sting."

 Caimbeul composed other poems during his captivity, including Smuaintean am Braighdeanas am Pòland, 1944 ("Thoughts on Bondage in Poland, 1944").

 Later life

 After a three month long forced march from Thorn to Magdeburg and which he graphically describes in his memoirs, Caimbeul was liberated from German captivity on 11 April 1945.
-He returned to his native Swainbost and spent his life there as a shopkeeper until he died at Stornoway on 28 January 1982.
+He returned to his native Swainbost and spent his life there until he died at Stornoway on 28 January 1982.